dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format.md

 ||
 response-rcode | O | U | Response RCODE.
 If the Response contains OPT, this value incorporates any EXTENDED_RCODE_VALUE.

-QUESTION: Currently we collect OPT RDATA as a blob as this is consistent with and re-uses the generic mechanism for RDATA storage.
-Should we break individual EDNS(0) options into Option code and data and store the data separately in a new array within the Block type?
-This would potentially allow exploitation of option data commonality.

 #### "Question"

 Details on individual Questions in a Question section.
 A map containing the following: